SkySingh04/GoCrab/CONTRIBUTING.md

 ### 4. Test Your Changes

 Run existing tests and add new ones if needed to verify that your changes work as expected.
-CargoToGo uses Go’s testing framework for this purpose.
+GoCrab uses Go’s testing framework for this purpose.

 ```sh
 go test ./...